groman00/romanwebnet-gatsby/src/pages/recipes/spice-mix.md

 ## Directions

 Mix into a mortar and pestle.
-Grind a few types.
+Grind for a few seconds.
 Rub generously over meat or fish before cooking.